 - There are many types of barcodes 1-D, 2-D, Barcodes come in patterns, squares, dots, hexagons

-For more information on RSS Symbology and other Barcode formats, please visit our Barcodes and Consecutive Numbering page.
+For more information on RSS Symbology and other Barcode formats, please contact us at 586-474-51223.
 Whitlam Group offers a number of barcode formats to suit customer needs.